jackplus-xyz/player-one.nvim/README.md

 ## Overview

-`player-one.nvim` brings audio feedback to your editing experience by playing retro-style sound effects on Neovim events.
-Built with sfxr sound synthesis, it generates 8-bit sounds without on the fly without any audio files.
+`player-one.nvim` is a plugin that generates 8-bit sound effects using sfxr synthesis.
+It enhances your editing experience with retro-style audio feedback for various Neovim events, without requiring external audio files.

 ## Features